zmoore-usgs/wma-spring-boot-sample/README.md

-# wma-spring-boot-sample
+# WMA Spring Boot Sample App

-Sample Java Spring Boot Hello World Application
+Sample Spring boot application primarily used as a fallback for the WMA Spring Boot Base docker image when no other application is provided.